 Without the protection of his wife, Chunyu quickly fell victim to vicious factional battle and palace politics.

 One day, the skywatch officer reported to the king that a deadly catastrophe was approaching due to the emergence of a guest star in the sky.

 As Chunyu was the only migrant in the kingdom, he became the prime suspect for bringing the doomed event to the nation.

-The king had no choice but deported him.
+The king had no choice but to deport him.
 Chunyu was heartbroken because he would never be able to see his kids again.

 Just at this moment, he was woken up by his servant, informing him that his tea was ready.

 Catastrophe to Ants in the Garden

 Chunyu went to his backyard to check the ants’ kingdom.
-Next to the giant Ash Tree, he spotted a huge ant world under a hole on the ground, where he med, married and buried his love of life.
-Next to the tree, along the network of vines, he discovered another ant community – he believed it must be the militant Vine Kingdom.
+Next to the giant Ash Tree, he spotted a huge ant world under a hole on the ground, where he met, married and buried his love of life.
+Next to the tree, along with the network of vines, he discovered another ant community – he believed it must be the militant Vine Kingdom.

 Soon a violent storm arrived.
 Once the late afternoon sun reemerged, he found both ant kingdoms were gone, along with the hostility and the wars between them.

 A Buddhist Rite for Deceased

-Chunyu heard the Zen Master was holding a mantra chanting rite to assist the deceased to find a better world to reincarnate, so he plead the old monk to help the souls of his ant friends.
+Chunyu heard the Zen Master was holding a mantra chanting rite to assist the deceased to find a better world to reincarnate, so he plead with the old monk to help the souls of his ant friends.

 The master questioned him, “Are you still in love with your late wife?”

 “Nope,” the man chuckled.
 “Now I know she was just an ant, and her pretty human appearance was an illusion, how can I still be obsessed with her?”

 The master cackled.

 After some mantra chanting and ritual performing, they heard a thunderous voice announcing: The gate of Trayastrimsa Heaven is opening.

 Following the announcement, they saw millions of dots moving in the air like rains during a storm, only they were moving upwards.